RsGoksel/Genetic-Algorithm-Solutions/Game_Solutions/readme.md

-  Approach of solving the games with Genetic Algorithms has 3 main classes.
+In this repository, approach of solving the games with Genetic Algorithms has 3 main classes.

   * Brain
   * Agent